mbialoru/timebox/docs/style_guide.md

     ```

     Pointer variables should be prepended with ‘p_’ and place the asterisk ‘*’
     close to the variable name instead of pointer type.
+This also applies for
+    smart pointers.

     ```cpp
     int *p_name;
-    int *p_age, address; // Here only pAge is a pointer variable !
+    int *p_age, address; // Here only p_age is a pointer variable !
+    std::unique_ptr<double> p_length;
     ```

     Reference variables should be prepended with ‘r_’.
 This helps to